whoisryosuke/gatsby-theme-styled-mdx/README.md

 - Section can be `blog` or `page`.
 - Tags must be array
+- Date must be in 'YYYY-MM-DD' format.
+If you forget to add a zero (e.g. 2019-4-20 instead of 2019-04-20) GraphQL will crash.
 - Body content can include Markdown, HTML, or JSX.

+> You can also use custom components in your body content, like Rebass components.
+You can find all these components here to reference or override: `gatsby-theme-styled-mdx/src/layouts/Theme.jsx`

 ## Plugins